 The European Bank for Reconstruction and Development provided technical assistance

 Albania has been making efforts to diversify its energy mix, which is dominated by hydropower.
 The country is vulnerable to changes in hydrological environment, so droughts can make it import electricity.
-Southeastern Europe has mostly solid solar power potential.
+Most of Southeastern Europe has solid solar power potential.

 Voltalia’s portfolio includes wind turbines, hydropower, biomass and storage systems.
 The firm founded in 2005 earlier said it aims to top 1 GW in installed capacity this year and have another 1.6 GW finished or at least under construction through 2023.